 Timing influences projects—bandwidth and scheduling can sometimes be the difference between saying yes or having to pass.
-The project with the Preservation League of NYS was in the planning stages in September, which meant in addition to the typical challenges of budget and timeline, we face the added complication of COVID-19.
+The Preservation League of NYS project was in the planning stages in September, which meant in addition to the typical challenges of budget and timeline, we face the complication of COVID-19.
 Several of the locations for the winners of the Excellence in Historic Preservation Awards were squarely in COVID hotspots.
 We’ll talk more about that in another post.
-Let’s take a look at a project that depended on time.
+First, let’s take a look at a project that depended on time.

 “In New York State, preservation and reuse of our historic buildings is fundamental to the economic revitalization of our cities, towns, and villages…As we live through an unprecedented period, we think it’s especially important to take time to celebrate the people who are using historic preservation to make our lives better.”